Skip to content

 • Provide feeding, breeding and refuge habitat for waterbirds

-• Inundate the wetland to provide feeding and breeding for waterbirds and suitable conditions for macroinvertebrates and submerged plants as food resources for waterbirds
+• Inundate the wetland to provide suitable conditions for submerged plants

-Lake Elizabeth (fill in spring, top up as required)
+Lake Elizabeth (fill in spring, top-ups as required)

-• Maintain salinity within 15,000-80,000 EC and the water depth to support suitable habitat and breeding conditions for Murray hardyhead and growing conditions for submerged aquatic plants that provide habitat for Murray hardyhead
+• Maintain salinity within 15,000-80,000 EC and water depth to support suitable habitat and breeding conditions for Murray hardyhead

 • Maintain the water depth to provide permanent feeding, foraging and refuge habitat for waterbirds